edgard/murailobot/memory-bank/systemPatterns.md

   - Explicit state checks before progressing to subsequent steps
   - Use of JSON schema mode for structured output (`GenerateProfiles`)
   - Dynamic system instruction header injection for context (`GenerateReply`, `GenerateImageAnalysis`)
+  - `MentionSystemInstructionHeader` is parameterized (bot name, bot username) for dynamic bot identity in prompts.
+  - `ProfileAnalyzerSystemInstruction` includes detailed guidelines for data preservation (especially existing info), trait quality (brevity, max count, no redundancy, consolidation, prioritization, simple terms, avoiding weak observations), and provides explicit examples.
+- Deprecation Logging:
+  - Deprecated functions (e.g., in `internal/database/store.go`) log a warning when called to track usage and encourage migration.
+- Data Retrieval Specifics:
+  - `GetRecentMessages` in `store.go` uses `effectiveBeforeID = ^uint(0)` (max uint) when `beforeID` is 0, to fetch all messages up to the specified limit.

 ## MentionSystemInstructionHeader